The Cotton Story

 Cotton is a part of our daily lives from the time we dry our faces on a soft cotton towel in the morning until we slide between fresh cotton sheets at night.
 It has hundreds of uses, from blue jeans to shoe strings.
 Clothing and household items are the largest uses, but industrial products account from many thousands of bales.
 Today, the world uses more cotton than any other fiber with cotton being the leading cash crop in the U.S. Annual business revenue stimulated by cotton in the U.S. economy exceeds $120 billion, making cotton the number one value-added crop in America.

-Cotton - History, Growing & Uses of CottonWhat is the history of Cotton?
+History, Growing & Uses of Cotton

-Where does cotton grow??
+Where is cotton grown?

 How cotton grows?

 Cotton is planted in spring when temperatures are above 60 degrees Fahrenheit.
-Seeds germinate in 7-10 days.
+Seeds germinate is 7-10 days.
 The bud, also known as a “square,” appears about five to seven weeks after planting which forms flowers.
-The creamy-white blossoms become pollinated, turn light pink and then wither producing green bolls.
+The white blossoms become pollinated, turn light pink and then wither producing green bolls.
 The green bolls mature into cotton bolls with the white fluffy fibers.
 Plants are irrigated, fertilized and weeded, as needed, during the growing cycle.

-Cotton comes in many varieties and qualities, each suitable for different purposes.
+Like lumber, cotton comes in many varieties and qualities, each suitable for different purposes.
 The long lint fibers are used for many things, most of which begin with a thread, yarn or cotton fabric.
 Clothing and bedding items are common products.
 The smaller cotton fibers, known as linters, are removed from the seed and are used as stuffing for furniture and components of linoleum, plastics and insulation.
 Cotton seed oil is used in foods and cosmetics.
 Cotton seed hulls are eaten by cattle.